Please ensure Javascript is enabled for purposes of website accessibility

 • All toilets are brightly lit with ceiling spotlights and include emergency lighting.

-• All toilets have lever taps, and a mixture of hand dryers and paper towels.
+• Toilets have a mixture of lever taps, motion sensor operated taps, hand dryers, and paper towels.

 Picnic area and cafe